franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 <p>The file tree for this project is below and was included as an extension to the project.
 The second project in the bootcamp included basic starter files, although this did not.
 This was the solution for the file tree which was devised for this project.
 This was produced by studying the course material and project milestone guide.
 This was a more complex problem to solve for this project, given that it introduced Sass and versioning with git in tandem here.</p>

 <p>The file tree for this project is below and was included as an extension to the project.
 The second project in the bootcamp included basic starter files, although this did not.
 This was the solution for the file tree which was devised for this project.
 This was produced by studying the course material and project milestone guide.
 This was a more complex problem to solve for this project, given that it introduced Sass and versioning with git in tandem here.</p>

+<p>This is the same project file tree, in more depth.
+These annotations explain what each section does and the thought processes behind structuring the project using this approach.</p>

 ```plaintext
 ├── Bootcamp Course Notes by Fran_Panteli <- a directory of my notes on the bootcamp course material covered on the OpenClassrooms platform